tcivie/tcivie/README.md

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![Redux](https://img.shields.io/badge/redux-%23593d88.svg?style=for-the-badge&logo=redux&logoColor=white)

-I have experience working with TensorFlow and the Java Swing library.
+I have experience working with TensorFlow library.
 I am always up for a challenge and enjoy learning new technologies to expand my skillset.

-My interests include Artificial Intelligence 🤖, green energy 🌱, and photography 📷.
+My interests include Artificial Intelligence 🤖, green energy 🌱.
 I have a strong desire to use my technical skills to make a positive impact on the world.
 I believe that technology can be used to tackle some of the most pressing problems of our time, such as climate change, energy efficiency, and sustainable development.

 I also enjoy website development and have several projects related to this on my website.
 You can check out my website tcivie.com to see some of my other projects and work.